shalomjlee/shalom.trivia/README.md

 ##GOLD
 Can get random question where they can bet with the points they have to get double the points they enter.
 Trivia music

+//make a div using script JS - populate with question and answer make 3 divs only